cooperrc/sensors_and_data/README.md

 There are two ways to interact with these notebooks:

-1. __In your browser:__ When viewing a notebook, click the rocket-ship in the top menu to open the notebook using Binder.
+1. __In your browser:__ When viewing a notebook, hover the rocket-ship in the top menu, then click on "Binder" to open the notebook in your browser.
 It will take a minute or two to build.
 You will be able to write and run python code in the fields provided.
 You will not be able to save your code, so you may want to document your work with screenshots and copy/paste.
 1. __In the computer lab:__ Jupyter Notebook is available in the computer lab.
 To download the notebooks and access them from a lab PC, use the following instructions: [Accessing Jupyter](https://github.com/cooperrc/sensors_and_data/blob/master/Access_Jupyter.pdf)

 ## Submitting Lab Reports